utkang/utkangencdev/README.md

 # Utkan Genc

-### A Electrical-Electronics Engineering student from Istanbul
+### An Electrical-Electronics Engineering student from Istanbul

 #### Still learning HTML, CSS, and JS for front-end development path.